waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   2. Toggle Switch 2 (10,1) ON.
   3. Toggle Switch 1 (16,1) ON.
   4. Verify path to southeast.
-- Current Step: Moving to Switch 2 at (10,1).
+- Current Step: Toggling Switch 2 ON.
+(Step 2 of 3-2-1)

 # Area Notes
 - Warehouse Entrance: Unseen warp in southeast quadrant.